Sue-Mir/Module4_Project_Time_Series_Modelling/README.md

 The Main Goal of this project is to provide analysis and predictions for investing in U.S real estate given the investor's risk and investment profile.

-The Data Analysed is provided by Zillow and represents U.S monthly sales data by region, state and zipcode for the periods 1996-04 - 2018-04.
+The Data Analyzed is provided by Zillow.com and represents U.S monthly sales data by region, state and zipcode for the periods 1996-04 - 2018-04.

 The Target is to predict for the real estate investor the top 5 postcodes to invest in from 2018-04
 ![header](time-series/mod4_ts0.png)